J35HN/remove-youtube-comments-and-related-videos/README.md

 2. Go to your Manage Extensions page.
 On a new tab, search chrome://extensions (chrome browser) or edge://extensions (edge browser).
 3. Enable Developer Mode (in case it is not enabled).
 4. Click the Unload unpacked button, and select the directory of the downloaded _extension_ folder.

+# How to use the Extension
+On a YouTube video, simply click the extension icon on your toolbar.
+The icon will display either ``ON`` or ``OFF``.
+Note that this is tab-dependent, the extension will be either on or off on each unique tab.